-ProvisionPoint 365 for Teams governance helps users, management, and IT administrators bring control, consistency, and calm to Office 365.
+ProvisionPoint 365 for Teams governance helps users, management, and IT administrators bring control, consistency, and calm to Microsoft 365.

 Prior to rollout, many of our customers want to know how everyone else is initially using this powerful SaaS solution to solve their Microsoft Teams governance challenges: We’ve identified 4 main benefits which many of our customers are immediately enjoying to deliver great Microsoft Teams governance.